CPSC-1012/sep-2022-a05-workbook-dgilleland/Agenda.md

 >
 > - Select your active project for OmniSharp in Visual Studio Code
 > - Apply `use static` statements to simplify the use of static members of common classes (such as the `Console` class)
-> - Perform rounding of numeric values
+> - Perform special arithmetic tasks using the Math class
+>   - Rounding, Power, etc.
 > - Format output as currency
 > - Describe the algorithm used to prompt for user input
 > - Describe how to access and submit marked assignments in this course